ilikescience/mhs11/src/assets/writing/the-micromanagers-dilemma.md

 ## Why micromanagers persist

 So, hopefully, I’ve convinced you that micromanagement is a real possibility in even the healthiest and most cooperative manager–report relationship.
 And in those ideal relationships, a manager using a tit-for-tat strategy with like-minded employees never has to actually micromanage.
-Unfortunately, most workplace relationships are ideal.
+Unfortunately, most workplace relationships aren't ideal.

 That’s because the optimal strategy is so counterintuitive: tit for tat looks worse when compared to other strategies.
 Here are a few strategies that beat tit for tat in head-to-head comparisons: